Zenitt568/stm32-lorawan-2024-2025/README.md

 # Features

-- BME280 Sensor to read surrounding's general temperature and pressure
+- [BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) Sensor to read surrounding's general temperature and pressure
 - [SEN0193](https://wiki.dfrobot.com/Capacitive_Soil_Moisture_Sensor_SKU_SEN0193) Sensor to measure soil moisture levels
+- [AS7262](https://learn.adafruit.com/adafruit-as7262-6-channel-visible-light-sensor) Sensor to measure 6 channels of visible light (red, orange, yellow, green, blue, and violet) [NEW]
-- Request to measuring SLAVE is sent only when button on MASTER board is pressed,
+- Request to measuring SLAVE is sent only when USER button on MASTER board is pressed
-- Choice of master or slave depend on PA0 Pin on STM32 Board
+- Choice of master or slave depends on PA0 Pin on STM32 Board

 # Built with